Hellfest (American music festival): Notes

 This was the first event to feature five stages on each day.

 Discrepancies between Paper Street Music (Hellfest's organizer and promoter) and the venue caused the event to be cancelled less than thirty-six hours before starting.
 A number of the bands originally scheduled for Hellfest planned last-minute alternative shows in the Tri-State Region.
 Several threats of lawsuits were announced in the news, from the promoters, the venue, the bands and the fans who had not been refunded for their tickets, but so far none have made it to court.

+July 5-6, 2025: Hellphyra

+Location: Williams Center, 15 Sylvan Street, Rutherford, New Jersey.